Atomium: Expo 58 and posterity

 The Atomium, designed to last six months, was not destined to survive the 1958 World's Fair, but its popularity and success made it a major element of Brussels' landscape.
 Its destruction was therefore postponed year after year, until the city's authorities decided to keep it.
 However, for thirty years, little maintenance work was done.
-Still, the building continued serving as the backdrop for major events and competitions.
-In 1960, the 47th Tour de France passed in front of it on its inaugural stages.
-From 1960 to 1962, the Brussels Motor Grand Prix automobile race was organised not far from it.
+Still, the building continued to serve as the backdrop for major events and competitions.
+In 1960, the 47th Tour de France passed in front of it during its inaugural stages.
+From 1960 to 1962, the Brussels Motor Grand Prix automobile race was also organised nearby.

 Renovation (2004–2006)

 By the turn of the millennium, the state of the building had deteriorated and a comprehensive renovation was sorely needed.
-Renovation of the Atomium, carried by Belgian construction companies Jacques Delens and BESIX, began in March 2004; it was closed to the public in October of that year, and remained closed until 18 February 2006.
-The renovation included replacing the faded aluminium sheets on the spheres with stainless steel, as well as building a new reception pavilion with a boomerang-shaped roof.
+Renovation work, carried out by Belgian construction companies Jacques Delens and BESIX, began in March 2004.
+The Atomium was closed to the public in October of that year, and remained closed until 18 February 2006.
+Although the Atomium depicts an iron unit cell, the spheres were originally clad in aluminium.
+The renovation included replacing these faded aluminium sheets with stainless steel, which is primarily iron, and building a new reception pavilion with a boomerang-shaped roof.
 At the foot of the building, the roundabout was redeveloped into a concrete esplanade lined with continuous benches and a large step leading to the north-east.

 On 21 December 2005, the Atomium's new outdoor lighting was tested.
 The meridians of each sphere were covered with rectangular steel plates, in which LED lighting was integrated.
 The LED application illuminates the bulbs at night.
-The lights can also flash simultaneously or in turns at each meridian, symbolising the range of an electron around its core.
-In addition, the German industrial designer Ingo Maure created lighting objects and installations for the interior of the building.
+The lights can also flash simultaneously or in turns along each meridian, symbolising the range of an electron around its core.
+In addition, the German industrial designer Ingo Maurer created lighting objects and installations for the building's interior.